MakerXStudio/express-msal/README.md

 ```

 - `pkceAuthenticationMiddleware` starts the PKCE auth flow (redirect) when there is no session, creates a cookie-session containing an accessToken.
-- `copySessionJwtToBearerHeader`: takes the accessToken from the session cookie and adds a Bearer {token} header onto the request, useful for supporting API access from your session-basedd auth
+- `copySessionJwtToBearerHeader`: takes the accessToken from the session cookie and adds a Bearer {token} header onto the request, useful for supporting API access from your session-based auth (will not overwrite existing authorization header on the request).

 ## Is this secure?